dwyl/phoenix-content-negotiation-tutorial/README.md

 defmodule AppWeb.Router do
   use AppWeb, :router

-  pipeline :default do
+  pipeline :any do
     plug :negotiate
   end

   defp negotiate(conn, []) do
     {"accept", accept} = List.keyfind(conn.req_headers, "accept", 0)

-    if accept =~ "json" do
+    if accept =~ "json" do # don't do anything for JSON (API) requests: conn
-      conn
-    else
-      conn
+    else # setup conn for HTML requests: conn
       |> fetch_session([])
       |> fetch_flash([])